JenBauer/jenbauer_com/content/NoveltyWithinStructure.md

 ### The final revelation: What time is left?
 This approach highlighted the inverse of my available time for me also.
 If I am spending an hour or so every morning and every evening doing specific self-care tasks, then *what time is left for the rest?*  When you have your critical items blocked out, you may realize that there isn't as much time to do *all the things* as you are hoping for.

 For me, there was a mourning time for how seemingly carefree my life was before parenthood, marriage, even my professional life.
 It was all so free-flowing and creative.
-I don't live in the past, though, so I know that it's incredibly important to see what the bounds are for my time.
-This was a way to cull my task list down to what matters most.
+I don't live in the past, though, so I know that it's incredibly important to see what the bounds are for my time now.
+This was a way to cull my task list down to what matters most for my present life.

 ### A foundation for dynamically doing what matters.
 This approach took me considerable time to arrive at.
 I have other systems of repeating tasks, setting priorities, and otherwise trying to cajole myself forward, but at the foundation is this setup.
 I have a clear aversion to rigidity or overly-prescribing my day and task list, despite needing to balance so many categories of things to get done.